syl20bnr/spacemacs/README.md

 # Introduction

-You are a Vim user ?
+_You are a Vim user ?_

 You do not need to know Emacs to use Spacemacs!

-You are an Emacs user ?
+_You are an Emacs user ?_

 You do not need to know Vim to use Spacemacs!

-Since version 0.101.0 and later Spacemacs totally abolishes the frontiers between Vim and Emacs editing styles.
-The user can choose his/her editing style.
-Even better, it is possible to dynamically switch between the two styles _seamlessly_ which makes it possible for programmers with different editing style to do pair programming in the same editor.
+Since version 0.101.0 and later Spacemacs totally abolishes the frontiers between Vim and Emacs.
+The user can now choose his/her preferred editing style and enjoy all the Spacemacs features.

+Even better, it is possible to dynamically switch between the two styles _seamlessly_ which makes it possible for programmers with different styles to do seat pair programming using the _same_ editor.

-Since switching between the two styles is so simple, Spacemacs is the perfect setup to learn the editing style of the other side.
+Since switching between the two styles is so simple, Spacemacs is the perfect setup to learn the "other way" or even crazier, to get the best of both worlds by developing your own hybrid style.

-`Spacemacs` is a user-friendly and well-documented Emacs kit that integrates the best Emacs packages out there.
-It uses [Evil Mode][] to combine the ergonomic editing features of Vim and Emacs with the extensibility of a lisp powered engine.
+Spacemacs is also a user-friendly and well-documented Emacs kit that integrates the best Emacs packages out there.
+It uses [Evil Mode][] to combine the ergonomic editing features of Vim and Emacs with the flexibility of a lisp powered engine.

 If you are already an experienced Emacs user, you will appreciate the elegantly customized system and carefully curated, tightly integrated, set of packages.